We measure how we are performing against the Consumer Standards and Tenant Satisfaction Measures through:

 Below you will find:

 • Performance data.
-This includes the latest data from January to March 2025, as well as annual data we collected as part of the TSMs for 2023/24.
+This includes the latest data from July to September 2025.

-Between January and March 2025, the overall satisfaction rate was 85%.
-This is an increase of 3% compared to between October and December 2024.
+Between July to September 2025 the overall satisfaction rate was 87%.
+This is an increase of 1% compared to between April and June 2025.

 IVH Listing Vector TSM (1)